matt-harvey/swx/README.rst

 The command ``swx config`` will output a summary of your configuration settings.
 Passing ``-e`` to this command will cause the configuration file to be opened in your default text editor.

+Note that if you change the timestamp format, then this will will change the format of timestamps as read from and written to the data file, *without* retroactively reformatting the timestamps that are already stored.
+This will result in parsing errors, unless you are prepared to reformat manually all your already-entered timestamps to the new format.

 Help and other commands
 -----------------------